rhysstever/Eona/Events/Yhorian-Opirian War.md

 The war unofficially ended when Opirian ships entered the Sea of Yhor.
 At this point, the [[Yhorian Empire]] could only defend its capital.
 All of [[Ezavriel]] watched as the [[Opirian Alliance]] sailed around the sea, taking major settlements, including [[Kanta]], [[Adaham]], and eventually even [[Zanapool]].

-[[Yhora (City) | Yhora]] was left all by itself.
+[[Yhora (City)]] was left all by itself.
 The remaining Yhorian guard regrouped, ready to defend the royal family against any Opirian siege.
 The siege, however, never came.
-Both Opirian and Yhorian forces knew taking [[Yhora (City) | Yhora]] would be a bloodbath.
+Both Opirian and Yhorian forces knew taking [[Yhora (City)]] would be a bloodbath.
 So, instead, the [[Opirian Alliance]] drafted a treaty.

 The treaty required the [[Yhorian Empire]] to relinquish control of all of its major settlements, outside of its capital.
 It stated that [[Eighwood]] would officially be under the control of the [[Opirian Alliance]].
 All other remaining major settlements were freed from Yhorian rule, but were required to become trade partners with the alliance.